NaiNonTH/nons.page/src/webmaster/me.md

 NaiNonTheN00b1, right?

 This title was introduced at the time when I played <abbr title="Counter-Strike: Global Offensive">CS:GO</abbr> with my online friends.
 It was added to my previous title: NaiNonTH, since I wanted to get rid of the Thai branding on my name.
-All I did was change the TH at the end into **TheN00b1** because I sucked the game (to this day).
+All I did was change the TH at the end into **TheN00b1** because I sucked at the game (to this day).

 ### What about NaiNonTH?